Hieromon/AutoConnect/mkdocs/api.md

 void home(String uri)
 ```

 Put a user site's home URI.
-The URI specified by home is linked from "HOME" in the AutoConnect portal menu.
+The URI specified by home is linked from "HOME" in the AutoConnect menu.
 <dl class="apidl">
     <dt>**Parameters**</dt>
     <dd><span class="apidef">uri</span> A URI string of user site's home path.</dd>